algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManualEnglish.md

 <div style="page-break-after: always;"></div>

-# How to unlock SportShield
+# How To Unlock SportShield

 SportShield's uninstallation is quite simple.
 You can unlock it either by Bluetooth or with the app. <br>
 By Bluetooth: